pydantic/pydantic/.hyperlint/style_guide_test.md

 # This ia a test file

-it will flag errors like on pydantic or validators.
+it will flag errors like on pydantic.

+It won't flag on validators.

 but it won't flag errors on SDK or SDKs or APIs anymore.